 3. Set realistic targets for your business

-Now that you are armed with information about your target customers and existing customers, you can then use this data to set achievable and realistic goals for continuous improvement as well as business growth.
+Now that you are armed with information about your target customers and existing customers, you can use this data to set achievable and realistic goals for continuous improvement and business growth.

 - Should you expand or reduce?